-Subpart ZZZZ (Reciprocating Internal Combustion Engines (RICE)).
-Owners and operators of new engines and reconstructed engines at area sources and of new or reconstructed engines with a site rating of less than or equal to 500 HP located at a major source (except new or reconstructed 4-stroke lean burn engines with a site rating of greater than or equal to 250 HP and less than or equal to 500 HP located at a major source) must meet the requirements of either 40 CFR Part 60 Subpart IIII (for CI engines) or 40 CFR Part 60 Subpart JJJJ (for SI engines); the engines in EUG-18 are subject to NSPS Subpart JJJJ.
+Subpart ZZZZ (Reciprocating Internal Combustion Engines (RICE)) Owners and operators of new engines and reconstructed engines at major sources and of new or reconstructed engines with a site rating of less than or equal to 500 HP located at a major source (except new or reconstructed 4-stroke lean burn engines with a site rating of greater than or equal to 250 HP and less than or equal to 500 HP located at a major source) must meet the requirements of either 40 CFR Part 60 Subpart IIII (for CI engines) or 40 CFR Part 60 Subpart JJJJ (for SI engines); the engines in EUG-18 are subject to NSPS Subpart JJJJ.
 No further requirements apply for such engines under this part.
 Owners and operators of new or reconstructed 4SLB engines with a site rating of greater than or equal to 250 HP and less than or equal to 500 HP located at a major source are subject to the same MACT standards previously established for 4SLB engines above 500 HP at a major source, and must also meet the requirements of 40 CFR Part 60 Subpart JJJJ, except for the emissions standards for CO.

-This subpart established requirements for existing stationary CI RICE located at area sources.
-A summary of these requirements for the A2 Emergency Generator Engine (GEN), South Emergency Firewater Pump (PUMP), and North Emergency Firewater Pump (PUMP2) located at this facility are shown following.
+This subpart established requirements for existing stationary CI RICE located at major and area sources.
+A summary of these requirements for the A2 Emergency Generator Engine (GEN) located at this facility are shown following.
+The other two fire pump engine are subject to NSPS Subpart IIII and comply with Subpart ZZZZ by complying with Subpart IIII.